 Whether you want to share something with your IT guy or are composing a How-To, taking a screenshot of your computer can be incredibly useful.
 Luckily, there are a number of different ways to capture screenshots in Windows 10.

-We’ll begin with one that many of you are probably familiar with: the Snipping Tool.
+Even though Snip & Sketch is set to replace it, the Snipping Tool still exists in Windows 10 for now, so you can technically still use that if you prefer.
 It’s been around since the Vista days and for good reason.
 It’s intuitive and easy to use.
 To open up the app, navigate to “Start -> All Programs -> Windows Accessories -> Snipping Tool.”

 With the app open, click “New” to start the screenshot capture process.
 This will automatically dull your screen, but don’t be alarmed.
 This just means that the tool is ready to “snip” your designated area of the screen.

 Simply click your mouse and drag it to crop your screen, including the desired area you wish to capture.
 Releasing the mouse button will automatically generate a preview of your newly-created screenshot.
 If you wish to save it, click the floppy disk icon in the top-left part of the Snipping Tool window.
 If you exit the program without saving, the screenshot is discarded.

 Be aware that the default snip type is a rectangular box.
 If you click the arrow next to the “New” button in the Snipping Tool, a drop-down box will appear, allowing you to change the snip type to free-form, window or full screen.

 You can capture your entire screen quickly by simply pressing the “Print Screen” button.
 This button can be labeled “PrtScn,” “PrtSc” or something similar.
 Be aware that on some laptop keyboards you may have to press the Function “Fn” button simultaneously with your “Print Screen” button in order to activate the feature.